IBM/aspera-cli/README.erb.md

 Send a package:

 ```
-$ <%=cmd%> aspera packages send --value=@json:'{"name":"my title","note":"my note"}' --recipient=laurent.martin.aspera@fr.ibm.com,other@example.com --sources=@args my_file.dat
+$ <%=cmd%> aspera packages send --value=@json:'{"name":"my title","note":"my note","recipients":["laurent.martin.aspera@fr.ibm.com","other@example.com"]}' --sources=@args my_file.dat
 ```

 Notes:

 * the `value` parameter can contain any supported package creation parameter.
-* Refer to the API, or display an existing package.
+Refer to the API, or display an existing package.
-* If the recipient is not already registered and the workspace allows external users, then the package is sent to an external user, and
+* to list recipients use fields: "recipients" and/or "bcc_recipients". <%=cmd%> will resolve the list of email addresses to expected user ids.
+If a recipient is not already registered and the workspace allows external users, then the package is sent to an external user, and
   * if the option `new_user_option` is `@json:{"package_contact":true}` (default), then a public link is sent and the external user does not need to create an account.
   * if the option `new_user_option` is `@json:{}`, then external users are invited to join the workspace

+### Receive only new packages

 ### Download Files